hxr6344/IGME230/230-project-1-content.md

 I don't know if I will being using External Libraries for this project.

 Sound Library - https://www.zapsplat.com/

-Art Assets - Attempting to draw them myself, else
+Art Assets - Drawing the Assets myself
 ## IX.
 About the developer(s)

 My name is Haley Rogers.
 I am second year, Game Design and Development Student at Rochester Institute of Technology.
 My programming skills are C#, HTML, CSS.
 My drawing software skills are Maya, Painter Sai and Photoshop.
 This semester, I am learning C++, PHP and Java Script.
 I like to draw traditionally and 3D model characters in Maya.
 I also like to do yoga, and archery.